-Martin-Harris is a recipient of the American Speech Language and Hearing Association (ASHA) Honors of the Association award, recipient of the 2016 Admiral Albert J. Baciocco Innovation Award – Medical University of South Carolina (MUSC), recipient of Honors from the South Carolina Speech-Language-Hearing Association (SCHA), Kay Pentax Lecturer in Upper Airway Science of the American Speech-Language-Hearing Association (2013), G.PAUL Moore Lecturer, University of Florida (2014), 2010 MUSC College of Health Professions Scholar of the Year Award, member of the American Head and Neck Society, and associate member of the Academy of Otolaryngology-Head and Neck Surgery.
-She is the past Chair of the Specialty Board for Board Certification in Swallowing and Swallowing Disorders, and Past-President of the Dysphagia Research Society.
-She is Associate Editor for the Dysphagia Journal, past Associate Editor for the Journal of Speech-Language-Hearing Research, Editorial Board member of the Canadian Journal of Speech-Language Pathology and Audiology, Editorial Board member for the Bulgarian Journal of Communication Disorders, and reviewer for multiple peer-reviewed journals.
-She is the author and developer of the first standardized method for videofluoroscopic assessment of swallowing impairment (Modified Barium Swallowing Impairment Profile, MBSImP©™), translated to clinical practices in the US, Canada and 13 additional countries.
-Her work is funded by the National Institutes on Deafness and Other Communication Disorders (NIDCD), National Cancer Institute (NCI), the Veteran’s Administration, and the Mark and Evelyn Trammell Foundation.
+She is the Past Chair of the Specialty Board for Board Certification in Swallowing and Swallowing Disorders, and Past-President of the Dysphagia Research Society.
+She is Associate Editor for the Dysphagia Journal and past Associate Editor for the Journal of Speech-Language-Hearing Research and the American Journal of Speech-Language Pathology.
+She is a recipient of the American Speech Language and Hearing Association’s (ASHA) Honors of the Association, recipient of the 2016 Admiral Albert J. Baciocco Innovation Award – Medical University of South Carolina, Honorary Member of the MUSC Chapter of The National Academy of Inventors and recipient of Honors from the South Carolina Speech-Language-Hearing Association (SCSHA).
+She is the author and developer of the first standardized and validated method for videofluoroscopic assessment of swallowing impairment (Modified Barium Swallowing Impairment Profile, MBSImP), translated to clinical instruction in 188 university graduate programs and clinical practices in the US, Canada and 39 additional countries.
+Her work is funded by the National Institutes on Deafness and Other Communication Disorders (NIH/NIDCD), the National Cancer Institute (NIH/NCI), Bracco Diagnostics, Inc., and the Veteran’s Administration (VA RR&D), and Mark and Evelyn Trammell Foundation.